Coping with lymphoma symptoms

 Swollen lymph nodes

-Although the lymph nodes themselves aren’t usually painful, they can cause pain in surrounding areas if they are swollen and press against nerves and tissues.
 Where you feel pain depends on where in the body the swollen lymph nodes are and which nerves they affect.
-Swollen lymph nodes usually get smaller upon starting treatment for lymphoma.
+Swollen lymph nodes usually get smaller once you start lymphoma treatment.
 Whether or not you are having treatment, you can ask your medical team for advice about managing pain.

-Some people feel self-conscious about swollen lymph nodes.
-If this is the case for you, you could use accessories to help cover them or to take attention away from them.
-You might also choose to tell some people about any swollen lymph nodes you have that they might see – for example, close friends or people you work with.
+You could tell some people about swollen lymph nodes that they might see – for example, close friends or people you work with.
 Sometimes, being open can help to ease any awkwardness that you might feel.

 Fatigue